nicolaschotard/stackyter/README.rst

     ``--mysetup`` options together.

-**Caveat** Jupyter must be available on the distant host for this script to work.
+**Jupyter must be available on the distant host for this script to work.**

 Installation
 ------------